Music Code of Conduct

 Instrument Rentals

-The music department owns a large selection of instruments that can be borrowed by music students.
-Music students or students playing in a department ensemble may borrow these instruments at no cost.
+The music program owns a large selection of instruments that can be borrowed by music students.
+Music students or students actively playing in a university ensemble may borrow these instruments at no cost.
 However, any damages to the instrument may result in a fine to cover the cost of repairs.
-To select an instrument, please speak to your studio or ensemble instructor to select the appropriate model.
-Once the selection is made, please see the office coordinator to sign out the instrument.
+Please speak to your studio or ensemble instructor to select the appropriate model.
+Once the selection is made, please see the Office Coordinator to sign out the instrument.
 You will need to fill out a rental form and sign off on an inspection of the instrument’s condition.
-All instruments are to be returned to the department during the exam period in April each year unless special permission has been obtained from the music office to hold onto the instrument over the summer.
+All instruments are to be returned to the music office by April 15 each year, unless special permission has been obtained to keep the instrument over the summer.

 Lockers

-The music department lockers can be found in the basement next to the staircase that descends from beside the music office.
+Lockers can be found in the basement next to the staircase that descends from beside the music office.
 Every music student is entitled to request a locker for each academic year (September-April).
-Once you have selected a locker, please notify the music office with your name and chosen locker number.
 Locker assignments may be extended into the spring and summer terms upon request.
 These lockers are a privilege so please treat them with respect.
 Do not leave rotting food, half finished drinks, or anything that could smell or leak in your locker.

 Students are required to provide their own lock.
 Please ensure that your lock meets basic quality standards to avoid potential theft.
 While the building is very secure and monitored by protective services at night, this does not absolutely guarantee that lockers will not be the target of theft.
 A good lock is your best security.
-Neither the university nor the department is responsible for items stolen from student lockers.
+The university is not responsible for items stolen from student lockers.

 Practice Rooms

-Practice Rooms within the department of music are utilized on a first come, first served basis.
+Practice Rooms are utilized on a first come, first served basis.
 There are two main practice room areas: 1101 and 1104 in the Education Building.
 Both spaces house multiple individual practice rooms.
 The practice room areas can be found at the entrance to the Northern wing of the Education Building on the ground floor.
 Both spaces are keypad protected.
-Please reach out to the office coordinator to find out the key code for the current academic year and do not share this practice room key code with any non USASK music students.
-Also report any practice room misuse issues to the office coordinator.
+Please reach out to the Office Coordinator to find out the key code for the current academic year and do not share this practice room key code with any non USask students.
+Also, report any practice room misuse issues to the Office Coordinator.
 This may include things like damage to a room or musical equipment that you notice whilst in a practice room.

-There are two practice rooms reserved for piano majors that house grand pianos.
-These are 1101.4 and 1101.7.
+There are two practice rooms that house grand pianos, these are reserved for piano majors.
+These rooms are EDUC 1101.4 and 1101.7.
 Both require a physical key to open.
-Piano majors can request a personal key for these rooms for the year from the office coordinator.
+Piano majors can request a personal key for these rooms for the year from the Office Coordinator.

-Percussion practice rooms are found in the basement in the same hallway as the music department lockers.
+Percussion practice rooms are found in the Education Building basement, in the same hallway as the music lockers.
 They also require a physical key to open.
-Percussion majors can request a personal key for these rooms for the year from the office coordinator.
+Percussion majors can request a personal key for these rooms for the year from the Office Coordinator.
 Please speak to the percussion instructor for specific information regarding the different percussion instruments in each practice room.

 Space Booking

 For larger classrooms and rehearsal spaces, students will need to request permission to book the space.
-This can be done via the 25Live portal.
-To see a list of the available spaces and for the links to them in 25Live, please visit the Room Bookings and Keys webpage.
-For spaces outside the music department like Convocation Hall, please see the office coordinator to sign out keys.
-There is a $20 deposit required for all key sign outs.
+This can be done via the University's 25Live portal.
+For spaces outside the Education Building (like Convocation Hall) please see the Office Coordinator to sign out keys as needed.
+There is a $20 cash deposit required for all major key sign-outs.

 Recitals

 Recitals are an integral component of a music student’s university experience.
 All students registered in MUAP 245, 335, 345, 435, and 445 are required to present a recital.
 Recitals are optional for students registered in MUAP 145.
 However, they must obtain permission from their applied lesson instructor if they wish to perform this optional recital.
 You can find information about recital durations on the Recitals and Juries webpage.
 Recital date selection will happen in mid-October (please see the department At A Glance for the precise dates).
 To request your recital date, please submit a Recital Request Form.
 Most recitals occur in the Winter term.
-Students will also need to submit a Recital Setup Form as well as their program and other required documents to the office coordinator no less than two weeks prior to your recital.
+Students will also need to submit a Recital Setup Form as well as their program and other required documents to the office coordinator no less than 1 month prior to your recital.
 Please visit the Recital Resources webpage for the Recital Program Template and information about the other required documents.
-Students wanting to change their recital date after it is confirmed will need to submit a date change request to the performance committee chair, Dr. Veronique Mathieu (veronique.mathieu@usask.ca).
+Students wanting to change their recital date after it is confirmed will need to submit a date change request to the performance committee chair faculty member (varies by year) and Office Coordinator.

 Juries